Are you interested in this innovation?

 With proper guidance in a sound educational setting, youth can become a powerful force in bringing a sound future to this world!

-I believe that the Youth Ambassadors for HundrED Initiative is the right way to put this powerful noun into action!
+I believe that the Youth for Change Initiative is the right way to put this powerful noun into action!

 The initiative's motto is:

 Let’s Youthquake the World!